Logging truck swept off road by landslide

 - Rainfall shutdown guidelines were not properly applied.
 The rainfall shutdown guidelines in the site plan provided to the logging crew by the tenure-management company did not contain any reference to the effects of snowmelt on cumulative soil saturation.
 The guidelines in the site plan were taken from the terrain stability assessment, which advised that crews should be aware that periods of extreme precipitation and snowmelt could cause instability on slopes even prior to reaching the shutdown criteria.
 This advice was not included in the site plan.

 - Risk of landslide was not recognized.
-The worker who recorded the rainfall for the timber-harvesting firm was not adequately trained in collecting rainfall or in interpreting the data collected.
+The process for collecting rainfall and the interpretation of the data collected were inadequate.
 The measurements were not taken at regular times, the time of collection was not recorded, and ongoing rain accumulation throughout the shift was not accounted for.
 Evidence indicates that the shutdown guidelines had been exceeded sometime during the shift.